godwinrayanc/YOLOv1-Pytorch/README.md

 ---

 ## 4 Conclusion
-Through our reproduction, we have proved YOLO to be a solid object detection method, despite a small gap between achived test accuray and the accuray in paper.
+Through our reproduction, we have proved YOLO to be a solid object detection method, despite a gap between achived test accuray and the accuray in paper.
 The main advantage of YOLO is fast and reasobably quick.
 This point is proved by running YOLO on our local machine to detect object in PASCAL images as well as web camera images.
-Even with our cheap graphics card, we still achieved reasonable detection results in a short time.
+Even on our cheap graphics cards, we still achieved reasonable detection results in a short time.

 However, there still remain a few issues.
 The biggest one is the proposed learning schedule is completely not applicable.
-Despite the author proposed to use $10^{-2}$ for the majority of ephocs, we noticed unstable gradients with learning rates larger than $10^{-4}$.
+Despite the author proposed to use $10^{-2}$ for the majority of ephocs, we noticed unstable gradients with learning rates larger than $10^{-3}$.
 The second issue is the confusing description about data augmentation in the paper.
 The author did not specify what to do when objects are moved out of image when doing random translation.
 The third one lies in YOLO itself.
 YOLO's way of formulating object detection problem limits that it can only detect B objects for one cell at most.

-With YOLO being an interesting and innovative method, we expect adaptions can be made on it to further reveal its potential.
+YOLO is an interesting and innovative method. we expect adaptions can be made on it to further reveal its potential.
 What's more, due to its straightforward architecture, some changes can be easily made, such as adding BatchNorm, and replacing with a better backend like ResNet.
 We also expect the ideas of YOLO can inspire people to propose even better algorithms (maybe they already did :).

 Contribution: